Nevada Social Work Licensure Requirements

 [email protected] is the online Master of Social Work program from the top-20–ranked University of Denver Graduate School of Social Work (GSSW).
 The program is for students who earned a bachelor’s degree in a field other than social work.
 GRE scores are not required.
 Request information.

 Becoming an LSW in Nevada

 A person can be licensed as an LSW with either a bachelor’s or master’s degree from a social work program accredited by the CSWE.
 However, only those with master’s degrees have the option of continuing their training and becoming independent or clinical social workers.

 You may also want to read the article "Master’s Degree in Social Work: Developing Skills and Competencies" if you have any questions about Master's of Social Work programs.

-Candidates with bachelor’s degrees must pass the baccalaureate level exam through the ASWB.
+Nevada will accept either the ASWB baccalaureate or master’s level examination.
 Candidates with master’s degrees should take the ASWB master’s level exam if they will be continuing their training as interns.
 Otherwise, the baccalaureate exam is adequate.

 The Board will send the applicant two fingerprint cards.
 The applicant will submit fingerprint cards along with a certified check or money order made out to the Department of Public Safety.

 An exam fee (currently $230) must be paid to the ASWB.

 Becoming a Provisionally Licensed LSW in Nevada